-For the displaced track search, uncertainties in the semi-data driven background estimation are considered.
-Uncertainties in the event-level normalisation factors for each background processes and track-level reweighting factors, originating from the data and MC statistics in the CRs, are taken into account by performing a simultaneous fit with all uncertainties included.
+For the displaced track search, uncertainty in the semi-data driven background estimation is considered.
+Uncertainty in the event-level normalisation factors for each background processes and track-level reweighting factors, originating from the data and MC statistics in the CRs, is taken into account by performing a simultaneous fit with all sources of uncertainty included.
 The relative uncertainty values of these factors are typically below 10\%.

-For the 1$\ell$1T search, the uncertainties in the transfer factors and those originating from the data statistics in the corresponding CRs are considered by a simultaneous fit.
-Moreover, non-closure uncertainties are applied to the fake lepton-track component to consider uncertainties originating from the data-driven estimation method itself, such as the choice of variables used to define the CRs.
-The non-closure uncertainties are evaluated using the agreement in all VRs of the 1$\ell$1T search and by taking their envelopes.
-Non-closure uncertainties of 15\% and 40\% are assigned to the fake lepton-track components of the 1$e$1T and 1$\mu$1T channels, respectively.
+For the 1$\ell$1T search, uncertainty in the transfer factors and statistical uncertainty in the corresponding CRs is incorporated into a simultaneous fit.
+Moreover, a non-closure uncertainty is applied to the fake lepton-track component to consider sources of uncertainty originating from the data-driven estimation method itself, such as the choice of variables used to define the CRs.
+The non-closure uncertainty is defined in such a way as to ensure compatibility between the total background prediction and the observed data in all VRs of the 1$\ell$1T search, taking into account the statistical uncertainty in the data.
+A non-closure uncertainty of 15\% and 40\% is assigned to the fake lepton-track components of the 1$e$1T and 1$\mu$1T channels, respectively.

-Theory modelling uncertainties are also considered for MC samples of dominant background processes.
-For the displaced track search, these uncertainties are considered for all background processes, whereas for the 1$\ell$1T search, the theory uncertainties are considered only for $V$+jets and diboson samples, as the overall contribution of the true lepton-track background is about 10--20\% compared with the total background.
+Theory modelling uncertainty is also considered for MC samples of dominant background processes.
+For the displaced track search, these sources of uncertainty are considered for all background processes.
+For the 1$\ell$1T search, the fake lepton-track background is estimated using data-driven methods and therefore no theory uncertainty is assigned to this component.
+The remaining 10--20\% of the total background in this search arises from processes that produce true lepton-tracks and is estimated using MC samples.
+Theory uncertainty is therefore considered for the $V$+jets and diboson processes that dominate the true lepton-track background.